YalcinKurt89/quiz/README.md

-# quiz
+# This is a little quiz program
-This is a simple quiz programm
+<a href="https://yalcinkurt89.github.io/quiz/">Click here to see the project</a>